 A significant part of our growth strategy involves acquiring companies.
-For example, (i) in 2000, we acquired FabTech, Inc., a wafer fabrication company, in order to have our own wafer manufacturing capabilities, (ii) in 2006, we acquired Anachip Corp. as an entry into the analog market, (iii) in 2006, we acquired the net operating assets of APD Semiconductor, Inc., (iv) in 2008, we acquired Zetex plc., (v) in 2012, we acquired over 50% of the outstanding common stock of Eris Technology Corporation, (vi) also in 2012, we acquired Power Analog Microelectronics, Inc., (vii) in 2013, we acquired BCD Semiconductor Manufacturing Limited and (viii) in 2015, we acquired Pericom Semiconductor Corporation.
-Also, in February 2019 we announced the proposed acquisition of Texas Instruments' 200mm wafer fabrication facility and operations located in Greenock, Scotland, which is expected to close by the end of the first quarter of 2019.
+For example, (i) in 2000, we acquired FabTech, Inc., a wafer fabrication company, in order to have our own wafer manufacturing capabilities, (ii) in 2006, we acquired Anachip Corp. as an entry into the analog market, (iii) in 2006, we acquired the net operating assets of APD Semiconductor, Inc., (iv) in 2008, we acquired Zetex plc., (v) in 2012, we acquired over 50% of the outstanding common stock of Eris Technology Corporation, (vi) also in 2012, we acquired Power Analog Microelectronics, Inc., (vii) in 2013, we acquired BCD Semiconductor Manufacturing Limited (viii) in 2015, we acquired Pericom Semiconductor Corporation and (vii) in 2019 we acquired Texas Instruments' 200mm wafer fabrication facility and operations located in Greenock, Scotland.
+In addition, in the third quarter of 2019 we entered into a Share Swap Agreement that provides for the acquisition of LSC and its subsidiaries by the Company.
+At the effective date of the transaction, each share of LSC will be converted into the right to receive TWD \$42.50 per share in cash, or approximately US \$1.42 per share based on December 31, 2019 exchange rates.
+The aggregate consideration to be paid by the Company, based on the December 31, 2019 exchange rate, is approximately \$437 million.
+This amount is subject to change, based on the Taiwan dollar to United States dollar exchange rate at closing.
+The acquisition received LSC shareholder approval on October 25, 2019, and we anticipate completing the acquisition in the second half of 2020, subject to customary closing conditions and regulatory approvals.
+We expect to fund the purchase price of the transaction primarily with proceeds from a new bank financing arrangement.
 In addition, from time to time, we may be in various stages of discussions with potential acquisition targets as we intend to continue to expand and diversify our operations by making further acquisitions.
 However, we may be unsuccessful in identifying suitable acquisition candidates, or we may be unable to consummate a desired acquisition.
 To the extent we do make acquisitions, if we are unsuccessful in integrating these companies or their operations or product lines with our operations, or if integration is more difficult than anticipated, we may experience disruptions that could have a material adverse effect on our business, operating results and financial condition.
 In addition, we may not realize all of the benefits we anticipate from any such acquisitions.
 Some of the risks that may affect our ability to integrate or realize any anticipated benefits from acquisitions that we may make include those associated with:

-- unexpected losses of key employees or customers of the acquired company; - · delays in obtaining customer qualification of acquired facilities; - bringing the acquired company's standards, processes, procedures and controls into conformance with our operations; - · coordinating our new product and process development; - hiring additional management and other critical personnel; - increasing the scope, geographic diversity and complexity of our operations; - difficulties in consolidating facilities and transferring processes and know-how; - difficulties in reducing costs of the acquired entity's business; - · diversion of management's attention from the management of our business; and
+- unexpected losses of key employees or customers of the acquired company; - · delays in obtaining customer qualification of acquired facilities; - · bringing the acquired company's standards, processes, procedures and controls into conformance with our operations; - coordinating our new product and process development; - hiring additional management and other critical personnel;

-• adverse effects on existing business relationships with customers.
+- increasing the scope, geographic diversity and complexity of our operations; - difficulties in consolidating facilities and transferring processes and know-how; - difficulties in reducing costs of the acquired entity's business; - · diversion of management's attention from the management of our business; and - · adverse effects on existing business relationships with customers.